moonrepo/moon/README.md

 - **Code generation** - Easily scaffold new applications, libraries, tooling, and more!
 - **Dependency workspaces** - Works alongside package manager workspaces so that projects have distinct dependency trees.
-- **Ownership metadata** - Declare an owner, maintainers, support channels, and more, for LDAP or another integration.
+- **Code ownership** - Declare owners, maintainers, support channels, and more.
+Generate CODEOWNERS.

 #### Orchestration